sarihammad/chess/README.md

 # Chessmate

-A chess game and engine with adaptive difficulty.
+Chess game and engine with adaptive difficulty.

 ## Preview